zzangupenn/Pose_INN/README.md

     -v [data_dir]:/workspace/data \
     -v ./results:/workspace/results pose_inn /bin/bash
     ```
+    If you are using a server with multiple users, you need to replace the `1000` in the Dockerfile with your `$UID`.
+Same goes for the Nerfstudio Dockerfile.

-    If you want to visualize the camera sampling result, you will need to run natively.
+    If you want to visualize the camera sampling result, you may want to run natively.

 1. Download the [Cambridge](https://www.repository.cam.ac.uk/handle/1810/251342) or the [7scene](https://www.microsoft.com/en-us/research/project/rgb-d-dataset-7-scenes/) dataset.
 Extract in directory `[data_dir]/[scene]`. e.g. If your downloaded ShopFacade, your `[data_dir]/[scene]` is `[data_dir]/ShopFacade`:
     ```